🎶 Unleash your inner blues legend anywhere, anytime.

-The VOX Amplug 2 Blues is a compact, portable headphone amplifier that plugs directly into your electric guitar, delivering three classic blues amp voices and nine effects through fully analog circuitry.
-Lightweight and foldable, it offers up to 11 hours of battery life, making it perfect for discreet practice or impromptu performances without disturbing others.
+The VOX Amplug 2 Blues is a compact, battery-powered headphone amplifier that plugs directly into your electric guitar.
+It delivers authentic analog blues tones with three selectable voices and nine built-in effects.
+Lightweight and foldable, it offers up to 11 hours of playtime, making it perfect for discreet practice or impromptu performances without external gear.

 R**S